jethornton/flexgui/docs_flex/source/hal.rst

 -------------------

 A QLabel can be used to monitor HAL float number pins and display an average of the number of samples.
+The sample stack is LIFO so a new value pushes the oldest value out of the stack.
+This could be useful to display RPM from a spindle encoder or any numeric value that changes.

+The `samples` option can change the number of samples that are averaged out to help smooth the display output.

+The `rounding` option can be used to round the number.
+Use 1 to round to the nearest tenth and 2 to round to the nearest hundred, etc.

+The `precision` option is used to set the number of decimal places.
+Set to 0 to not have any decimal places.

 HAL connections must be made in the post gui HAL file.
 The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-reader would be `flexhal.my-reader` in HAL.
-This could be useful to display RPM from a spindle encoder.
-To stop the display from bouncing around the `rounding` option can be used to round the number.
-Use 1 to round to the nearest tens and 2 to round to the nearest hundreds, etc.

 .. csv-table:: HAL Label
    :width: 100%